Guest Blog

 Lived Experience

-The lived experiences of founders play an important role in sustaining their motivation.
-For those who are part of immigrant or Indigenous communities, or who have firsthand experience with food or housing insecurity or limited access to services, these experiences provide a unique perspective.
-This vantage point helps them approach social enterprise with a strong sense of purpose and a deep commitment to core values.
+The lived experiences of social enterprise (SE) founders play a crucial role in sustaining their motivation.
+For individuals from immigrant or Indigenous communities—or those who have personally faced challenges such as food or housing insecurity or limited access to essential services—these experiences offer a unique and powerful perspective.
+This vantage point fuels a strong sense of purpose and deep commitment to values like equity, inclusion, and community care.

-These lived experiences not only shape founders’ values and motivations but also directly influence the type of work they pursue—for example, the kinds of products or services their social enterprises offer.
+These personal histories not only shape the values and motivations of SE founders but also directly influence the nature of their work—for example, the types of products or services their enterprises provide.

-Finally, personal factors such as life stage and career development—especially for founders in midlife—also contribute to the decision to start a social enterprise.
+Additionally, personal factors such as life stage and career development—particularly for founders in midlife—can significantly contribute to the decision to launch a social enterprise, often reflecting a desire for meaningful impact and alignment with long-held values.

 Figure 4: The Role of Lived Experience